Bahare09/redstor-challenge/supermarketCheckout/README.md

 Clone the repository: https://github.com/Bahare09/redstor-challenge

+## How to Install Dependencies:

+1-Navigate to the project directory > cd redstor-challenge/supermarketCheckout

+2-npm install

 # How to Run :

 In terminal

-1-Navigate to redstor-challenge directory > cd redstor-challenge

-2-Navigate to the project directory > cd supermarketCheckout
+1-Navigate to the project directory > cd redstor-challenge/supermarketCheckout

-3-Execute the main script using Node.js > node checkoutOOP.js
+2-Execute the main script using Node.js > node checkoutOOP.js

+# How to Run the test:

+1-Navigate to the project directory > cd redstor-challenge/supermarketCheckout

+2-npm test

 # Challenge Summery: